monirana/Books/README.md

 # Books
-This is a sample app I made for learning.
-I have used MVVM(Model-View-View Model) + clean architecture for this project.
+This is a sample app made for learning using MVVM(Model-View-View Model) + clean architecture for this project.

 Following topics are covered in this app:
 1. Kotlin